ChernyHleb/SpellChecker/README.md

 # Here is a Description of a task:

 An edit is either:
-• Inserting a single letter, or
+* Inserting a single letter
-• Deleting a single letter
+* Deleting a single letter
 With the restriction that:
-• If the edits are both insertions or both deletions, they may not be of adjacent characters.
+* If the edits are both insertions or both deletions, they may not be of adjacent characters.

 The input will consist of a dictionary followed by a sequence of possibly misspelt words.
 Both contain words (strings of letters) of up to 50 characters.
 The dictionary, in free format, is followed by a line containing just the string „===‟.
 After this, there will be zero or more text lines containing words followed again by a line containing the string „===‟.
 The input is caseinsensitive; print corrections from the dictionary in the case they appear in the dictionary and unchanged words from the text lines in their original case as well.